ManApart/quest-command/notes.md

 - Persistence should happen across sessions.
 - Scope Manager needs to do 'garbage collection' and have a 'max loaded locations' in memory etc

+- Use time of day to do dynamic descriptions of locations
+- Location Targets can take item names to spawn with (for containers etc)

 ### Quests